Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 4.md

 With AI or something explain pascals mugging perhaps, and then explain that this very small chance does not work, however there still is a problem when you think about things which will most definitely go bad

 however, Mill could counter this will multi-level utilitarianism.
-And perhaps this would tell you to choose a middenweg between de uitersten ()
+And perhaps this would tell you to choose a middenweg between de uitersten (care about climate while simultaneously caring about friends and personal connection etc.).